-In the event of a tie, if the teams have met each other previously, the team that won the earlier round is declared the regional champion.
+In the event of a tie in the win/loss record of the top two teams,, if the teams have met each other previously, the team that won the earlier round is declared the regional champion.
 If the teams have not met previously, tie-breaker rounds are scheduled for the week following the regional competition.
 Side-presentation for tie-breaker rounds is determined by random draw in the first round and alternating sides for the following rounds.

 If more than two teams are tied with the same overall win/loss record; ballots; and points; all tied teams [assuming they have not met previously] play-off to determine the regional winner.
 For example: Teams A, B, C and D have tied.
 Assuming none of the teams have met each other previously, pairings are determined by random draw.
 The winners of the round then play each other to determine who will represent that region at the state level.
 If possible, the final two teams alternate the side of the case presented.